jcamp-code/icon/README.md

 To update the default size (`1em`) of the `<Icon />`, create an `app.config.ts` with the `iconTw.size` property.

+The `app.config.ts` will override any size setting in `nuxt.config.ts`

 Update the default class (`.icon`) of the `<Icon />` with the `iconTw.class` property, for a headless Icon, simply set `iconTw.class: ''`.

 You can also define aliases to make swapping out icons easier by leveraging the `iconTw.aliases` property.